mbentley/docker-cs-engine-downloader/README.md

 mbentley/cs-engine-downloader
 =============================

-docker image to download the Docker CS engine RPMs for CentOS/RHEL 7, SUSE/SLES 12, and Ubuntu 14.04 based off of centos:7, jess/opensuse:12.3, and ubuntu:14.04
+docker image to download the Docker CS engine DEBs or RPMs for CentOS/RHEL 7, SUSE/SLES 12, and Ubuntu 14.04 based off of centos:7, jess/opensuse:12.3, and ubuntu:14.04

 To pull this image: